top of page

-Formicarium
+Formicarium Shop

-(Ant Farm, Ant Nest or Ant Housing)
+(also called as Ant Farm, Ant Nest or Housing)

 Tips: If it looks wet, it is too humid.
 Distilled water is essential to prevent mineral buildup over time.

-What is a formicarium (ant farm)?
+What is a formicarium (Ant Farm)?

 A formicarium, also known as an ant farm, ant habitat, ant nest or ant housing, is an enclosed area for keeping and raising queen ants or ant colonies for observation or research.
 This means a formicarium falls under the category of a vivarium, which is used to observe and study a living being.
 The classic ant farm concept was born in the 60s, with a sandwich of glass panels filled with sand for ants to dig and forage above ground in one compact setup.
 In the ant-keeping hobby, the formicarium area is assigned for nesting or direct housing ants, while the outworld area is for foraging.
 Nowadays, we have much more specialized equipment.